dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

         throw new FileNotFoundException();
     }
 }
 ```

-If you have multiple catch you can't reassign ex, because the type is the OR of several exceptions
+If you have multiple catch you can't reassign `ex`:
+* because JLS is declared such variable implicitly `final`
+* this is done to protect you, cause such variable is a or of several classes and reassign to anything else can break code
 ```java
 public class App{
   public static void main(String[] args){